 There is no “cure” for hereditary hyperkeratosis, but there are some methods we can take to lessen or eradicate discomfort.

 If your dog has hyperkeratosis, your veterinarian can help remove excess skin when it does develop on the paws or nose.
-You can attempt this yourself, if you feel capable, but it is recommended to leave it to a professional.
-At the very least, you can learn a technique from your veterinarian, for times where veterinary care is not a viable option.
-It can also be beneficial to use a daily ointment or balm on your dog’s affected areas, whether it be the foot pads or nose.
+You can attempt this yourself if you feel capable, but it is recommended to leave it to a professional.
+At the very least, you can learn a technique from your veterinarian when veterinary care is not a viable option.
+It can also be beneficial to use a daily ointment or balm on your dog’s affected areas, whether the footpads or nose.

-Hyperkeratosis, although intimidating in name, is an extremely manageable condition when treated proactively.
+Although intimidating in name, hyperkeratosis is an extremely manageable condition when treated proactively.
 The risk of real pain and further infection comes with negligence.
 Monitor your dog’s condition and do what you can to help comfort them.
-If you think your dog is showing signs of newly formed hyperkeratosis, visit your veterinarian to discuss next steps!
+If you think your dog is showing signs of newly formed hyperkeratosis, visit your veterinarian to discuss the next steps!

 ElleVet Hemp CBD + CBDA Oil For Dogs$70.00 – $229.95 — or subscribe and save 15%